birukmolla/safescript/README.md

 ## Acknowledgments

-`Requests for HTTP requests.`
+-`Requests for HTTP requests.`
-`BeautifulSoup for HTML parsing.`
+-`BeautifulSoup for HTML parsing.`
-`lxml for efficient XML and HTML processing.`
+-`lxml for efficient XML and HTML processing.`

 ## Contact